gone-explauren/city-explorer/README.md

 Finish time: 4:30PM
 Actual time needed to complete: 1hr, 4min

-* Name of feature:
+* Name of feature: Map
-Estimate of time needed to complete:
+Estimate of time needed to complete: 1hr
-Start time:
+Start time: 9:03AM
-Finish time:
+Finish time: 9:34AM
-Actual time needed to complete:
+Actual time needed to complete: 31min

-* Name of feature:
+* Name of feature: Errors
-Estimate of time needed to complete:
+Estimate of time needed to complete: 1hr
-Start time:
+Start time: 9:35AM
-Finish time:
+Finish time: 9:56AM
-Actual time needed to complete:
+Actual time needed to complete: 21min

 ## Change Log
 <!-- Use this area to document the iterative changes made to your application as each feature is successfully implemented.
 Use time stamps.
 Here's an example: